R-Luck/FBI-Hate-Crime-Data/README.md

 • Analysis was conducted using Jupyter notebooks and the Anaconda libraries manager.

 • Initial data and exploratory analysis conducted using Python and relevant libraries (pandas, NumPy, os, matplotlib, scipy, and seaborn).
-See '03 Scripts' and '04 Analysis/Visualisations'.
+See '03 Scripts'.

-• The data used is a combination of open-source data sets from the US CENSUS DATA and data collected by the hate crime statistics program as part of the FBI's uniform crime reporting program
+• The data used is a combination of open-source data sets from the US Census Bureau and data collected by the hate crime statistics program as part of the FBI's uniform crime reporting program.

 • The results from this analysis were presented in a Tableau Data Dashboard.